michaelpeacock/demo-siem-optimization/instructions/04-watchlist.md

-## Matching hostnames in a watchlist against streaming DNS data
+## Match Hostnames in a Watchlist Against Streaming DNS Data

 A sample csv file of known Ad servers is in the `ad_hosts.csv` file included in this repository.